palexandri/edx/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-This script is intended for educational purposes and not to be deployed in a production system.
+This script is intended to be used for educational purposes is and not tested for production.

 ### Prerequisites